Undivided Resources

 • Ask local hospitals or clinics for a list of developmental pediatricians in your community.

-• Consider asking close family members and friends as a way to begin your search for the best fit for your child.
+• Consider asking family members and friends as a way to begin your search for the best fit for your child.
 Friends and family with children who have developmental delays or disabilities are often great resources.

 • Your child’s school guidance counselor might also be able to provide recommendations.